Jim Ka To: 2011 and 2012 China Touring Car Championship

 In 2011 and 2012, Jim joined 778 Autosport and drove one of their Kias in the China Touring Car Championship.

 2013 World Endurance Championship

 Jim at the Silverstone 6 Hours with KCMG in 2013.

-On 8 March 2013, KCMG announced that Jim will partner Alexandre Imperatori and Matt Howson to drive its no.47 Morgan-Nissan LMP2 entry at the 6 Hours of Silverstone, part of the 2013 FIA World Endurance Championship season.
-The trio finished the race 6th in class and 12th overall, 5 laps behind the class winner.
+On 8 March 2013, KCMG announced that Jim would partner Alexandre Imperatori and Matt Howson to drive its no.47 Morgan-Nissan LMP2 entry at the 6 Hours of Silverstone, part of the 2013 FIA World Endurance Championship season.
+The trio finished the race sixth in class and 12th overall, five laps behind the class winner.
 Chinese driver Ho Pin Tung will take his place in the team for the 2013 24 Hours of Le Mans.

 2019 World Touring Car Cup

-On 9 October 2019, KCMG announced that Jim Ka To will join KCMG regular WTCR competitors Tiago Monteiro and Attila Tassi for the Suzuka Round of the 2019 World Touring Car Cup in a wild card entry.
-On 24 October, Jim Ka To is also confirmed to race for KCMG in the FIA WTCR races in Macau.
+On 9 October 2019, KCMG announced that Jim would join KCMG regular WTCR competitors Tiago Monteiro and Attila Tassi for the Suzuka Round of the 2019 World Touring Car Cup in a wild card entry.
+On 24 October, he was also confirmed to race for KCMG in the FIA WTCR races in Macau.